Remote communication is a safe and convenient way to stay connected with friends, family, colleagues, and even healthcare professionals.

 When you sign up, you’ll be asked to select your health insurance provider if you have one.
 If your health insurance provider isn’t listed or you don’t have one, you will be directed to payment options.

 The final step of Amwell enrollment is creating a profile containing your personal information.
-Once you have added your insurance coverage, payment options, and personal details, you’re ready to search for a doctor or healthcare provider and schedule your first visit.
+Once you have added your insurance coverage, payment options, and personal details, you’re ready to search for a healthcare professional and schedule your first visit.

 Some employers and health insurance providers cover Amwell visits, or a portion of them, as a benefit included in their coverage.